Parish of Berkswich - God's love in Community

 This is a beautiful little country church very popular for weddings and baptisms.
 The churchyard has won numerous awards for its tidiness and environmental presentation.

-On May 9 1845 the spire was struck be lightening and part destroyed along with shattered glass in the windows and roof damage.
+On the 9th May 1845 the spire was struck by lightening and part destroyed along with shattered glass in the windows and roof damage.
 Repairs were carried out but in 1903 the building was considered unsafe.
 The lead covering and the weather cock were replaced by lighter equivalents.
 The herring bone fashion of the light lead cladding is a notable feature of the church on the hill.

 The latest modifications were carried out in 1982 to improve facilities for social events and meetings.
 The South Transept is now used as a meeting room and a small extension houses the kitchen and toilets.